MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemCustomComponentAlreadyRegisteredError.md

 author: jakeshirley
 ms.author: jashir
 ms.service: minecraft-bedrock-edition
-title: minecraft/server.WorldInitializeAfterEvent Class
+title: .ItemCustomComponentAlreadyRegisteredError Class
-description: Contents of the @minecraft/server.WorldInitializeAfterEvent class.
+description: Contents of the .ItemCustomComponentAlreadyRegisteredError class.
 monikerRange: "=minecraft-bedrock-experimental"
 ---
-# WorldInitializeAfterEvent Class
+# ItemCustomComponentAlreadyRegisteredError Class

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

-Contains information and methods that can be used at the initialization of the scripting environment for a World.
+## Extends
+- *Error*

+Thrown when trying to register an item custom component with a name that has already been registered.